ldesgoui/tf2-comp-fixes/README.md

   When enabled with `sm_empty_active_ubercharges_when_dropped 1`, mediguns that are dropped while the ubercharge is active will be emptied.
-  This prevents the exploit of swapping mediguns while ubercharged to conserve some of the charge.
+  This prevents the trick of swapping mediguns while ubercharged to conserve some of the charge.

-- **Fixes Ghost Crossbow Bolts**
+- **Fix Ghost Crossbow Bolts**

   When enabled with `sm_fix_ghost_crossbow_bolts 1`, crossbow bolts will no longer pass through teammates when in close range.